 There is an improvement plan in place for 200 East in Logan City from 300 South to 1400 North.
-Improvements to 200 East from 300 South in Logan extending to 100 North in Providence which will involve River Heights; therefore the City will need to plan accordingly.
+Improvements to 200 East from 300 South in Logan extending to 100 North in Providence East at 600 South in Logan which will involve River Heights; therefore the City-will-need-to-plan-accordingly.